 "One of the 50 best comedy clubs In America" - ClickItTicket

 "One of the city's best shows" - ThrillList

-Every Thursday The Setup presents San Francisco’s only weekly storytelling show.
+Every Thursday The Setup presents San Francisco’s only weekly storytelling show, "A Funny Thing Happened".
 We bring you bestselling authors, Emmy-Award winning writers, TED speakers, stars of The Moth Radio hour, Snap Judgment and accomplished comedic voices in an intimate setting right in the heart of San Francisco.